Third harmonic-mediated amplification in TWPA: Simplified CME analysis of parametric amplification via third harmonic generation

 Surprisingly, including the third harmonic in the coupled-mode model leads to a recovery of signal gain (green dashed line in Fig.~\ref{fig:3wm_thg}(b), even in the presence of sidebands and without THG phase matching.
 However, when the phase offset $\theta$ is tuned in order to improve its phase-matching, the third harmonic generation is enhanced (thin green line), resulting in a noticeable improvement in signal amplification (thick solid green line).
+This feature reproduces the results observed in the time-domain simulation presented in the previous section.

+The distribution of pump power among the modes is analyzed withis the described CME models.
+In the simplest CME-1 model (pump, signal, idler), the pump power changes by less than 1 \%.
+Including the third harmonic increases pump depletion to approximately 14 \%, with 13 \% transferred to the third harmonic and the remainder distributed among the signal, idler, and sidebands.
+For a phase-matched third harmonic, the pump depletion is even more efficient, reaching 75 \%, of which 54 \% goes to the third harmonic, while the rest is approximately equally shared among the other modes.

-To track the mechanism behind the observed phenomenon, we systematically removed individual interaction terms on the right-hand side of CMT-3 equations (see Section S4 in the supplementary material) and examined how these changes affected the correlation between the signal gain and THG.
-The remaining terms, whose removal caused the disappearance of the THG vs gain correlation defined the minimal set of equations describing the amplification process, presented in Eqs.
-(S22-S26) in Section S5 of the supplementary material.
-The essential modes included in this reduced model are the signal, the idler, the pump, the third harmonic, and the two sidebands at frequencies $f_p+f_s$ and $2f_p-f_s$.
+To track the mechanism behind the observed phenomenon, we employed CME-3 and systematically removed individual interaction terms on the right-hand side of (see Appendix \ref{app:CME3}) and examined how these changes affected the correlation between the signal gain and THG.
+The terms whose exclusion eliminated the correlation between third-harmonic generation (THG) and gain constitute the minimal set of equations governing the amplification dynamics, as detailed in Eqs.~(\ref{eq:dp3p}-\ref{eq:ddpms}) of Appendix C. The essential modes included in this reduced model are the signal, the idler, the pump, the third harmonic, and the two sidebands at frequencies $f_p+f_s$ and $2f_p-f_s$.

 Further insight can be gained by applying the common undepleted-pump approximation $d\left|I_p\right|/dz=0$, and extending it to the third harmonic, $d\left|I_{3p}\right|/dz=0$.
 Under these assumptions, only the phases of these modes evolve due to self- and cross-phase modulation.
-These modulations can be captured analytically (see Eq.~S27 in the supplementary material ) and substituted back into the remaining coupled mode equations, with the amplitude of the pump and the third harmonic as parameters.
+These modulations can be captured analytically (see Eqs.~(\ref{eq:p_3p_sub}-\ref{eq:Y2ps}) in the Appendix \ref{app:dominant}) and substituted back into the remaining coupled mode equations, with the amplitude of the pump and the third harmonic as parameters, introducing a new set of amplitudes $Y_s, Y_i, Y_{p+s}, Y_{2p-s}$.

 The resulting model takes the form

 where the interaction matrix is given as